andela-celisha-wigwe/Open-Source-Evangelist/README.md

 # Open-Source-Evangelist

-##*Check Point 1B*

-##Open Source Evangelist Agnostic PHP Package
+##*Check Point 1B* - Open Source Evangelist Agnostic PHP Package
 This is the Open-Source-Evangelist repository.

-It is a package that shows the Github rank for the any user.
+It is a package that shows the Github rank and status for any user.

 ##Installation